kkKaan/a-simple-bomberman-game-with-IPC/README.md

 ## Compilation and Execution
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Compile the game using the provided Makefile.
+3. Compile the game using the provided `Makefile`.
 4. Run the game with `./bgame`.

 ## Game Mechanics